mihaela-chiaburu/Network-programming/README.md

 - Implement client-server communication for message exchange.

 **Description:**
-In this assignment, you'll create a **TCP-based chat application** consisting of two parts:
+In this assignment, I'll create a **TCP-based chat application** consisting of two parts:
 1. A **server application** that listens for incoming connections on a specified port.
 2. A **client application** that connects to the server and sends messages.